Don't assume that you know your target audience

 – Plans for scaling your business in the future;

 – The kind of experience your customers will look for;

 – The level of control you need over your website;

 – What integrations will be necessary.

-Larger companies, with more advanced CMS at some point in their business, require the presence of an additional person who will be dedicated to operate the system.
-It is worth bearing in mind, because the lack of a person specialized in handling such systems can negatively affect our business.
-Choosing the right CMS is crucial because this system plays a key role in the sales process.
-It often happens that at the very beginning, the system contains a lot of features that are not useful in the end.
+Larger companies with more advanced CMS at some point in their business require the presence of an additional person who will be dedicated to operating the system.
+It is worth bearing in mind because the lack of a specialized person handling such systems can negatively affect our business.
+Choosing the right CMS is crucial because this system plays a key role in sales.
+It often happens that at the very beginning, the system contains many features that are not useful in the end.
 It is important that our platform is built with only the needed functionalities.

 Don't underestimate the power of SEO

 According to wpforms.com – there are around 12 000 000 – 24 000 000 e-commerce businesses around the globe.
-This number varies, as some companies disappear and new ones are entering the market every day.
-That’s a lot of competition, however, there’s still room for your business there.
-You have to stand out in the crowd, that’s why you should consider drawing the attention of your potential customers in terms of organic traffic.
-That’s where SEO comes in.
-Each piece of content is important, as SEO is not only about the key phrases.
-Google.com clearly states that the search engine algorithms value content that is useful for users.
-Each product description, as well as the content on your website and your posts on social media – these are the opportunities for you to boost your organic traffic.
+This number varies as some companies disappear and new ones enter the market daily.
+That's a lot of competition.
+However, there's still room for your business there.
+You have to stand out in the crowd.
+That's why you should consider drawing the attention of your potential customers in terms of organic traffic.
+That's where SEO comes in.
+Each piece of content is essential, as SEO is not only about the key phrases.
+Google.com clearly states that search engine algorithms value content that is useful for users.
+Each product description, as well as the content on your website and your posts on social media – these are opportunities for you to boost your organic traffic.

 Don't complicate the checkout process